burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 * d.
 Keywords
 * e.
 Literal constants

 Employed algorithms at this stage include deterministic/non-deterministic Finite Automata and Substring Search.
-After finishing this phase, named as the Lexical Analysis the program consists of a sequence of tokens.
+After finishing this phase, named the Lexical Analysis, the program consists of a sequence of tokens.

 ### Syntax Analysis

 The compiler's understanding of the program is partially based on the language rules typically described by Backus – Naur forms for Context-Free-Grammars (CFG) which describes which valid lexemas/tokens constitute a valid program.
-The Grammars by themselves are studied in a math area called *Formal Languages and Grammars Theory*.
+The Grammars by themselves are studied in a mathematical area called *Formal Languages and Grammars Theory*.
 That area of mathematics is essential for some Compiler's fundamental aspects.

 Based on the grammar of the C or C++ programming language, the syntax analyzer constructs the Abstract Syntax Tree (AST) for the program's source text.
-The exact grammar rules can be found in the Appendices of corresponding Language Standards.
+The exact grammar rules can be found in the Appendices of the corresponding Language Standards.

-Employed algorithms for constructing the parsed representations depend on implementation, but they can be for example:
+Employed algorithms for constructing the parsed representations depend on implementation, but they can be, for example:
-* A Recursive Descent Algorithm without backtracking
+* A Recursive Descent Algorithm without Backtracking
 * Recursive Вescent with backtracking
-* Predictive Top Down Parsing
+* Predictive Top-Down Parsing
 * Parsing Tables for LL(1) and LL(k) grammars
 * Bottom-up parsing with shift-reduce parsing